isomerpages/moe-bukittimahpri/_key-programmes/Programme for Active Learning | PAL.md

 <p align="justify">
-<strong><u>Outdoor Education</u></strong><br>
+	</p><h3><u>Outdoor Education</u></h3><br>
 Outdoor Education (OE) in PAL grows pupil’s appreciation of the environment and nature while working together towards a common goal.
 It includes activities such as nature walks, outdoor play, navigation and team building.
 Pupils are engaged in experiential learning which develops physical, socioemotional, and cognitive skills while building positive relationships with their peers and with nature.
-P also learn about sustainability and conservation through OE.  </p>
+P also learn about sustainability and conservation through OE.  <p></p>

-<strong><u>Visual Arts</u></strong><br>
+<h3><u>Visual Arts</u></h3><br>
 This is an innovative approach to teach visual arts to students which engages them in active learning.
 <p align="justify">
 The programme is based on the philosophy that visual arts are not just a set of skills, but a way of thinking, communicating, and understanding the world.
 It is structured around a series of hands-on, interactive, and collaborative activities and projects.  </p>